Permutons, meanders, and SLE-decorated Liouville quantum gravity: Preliminaries

 We now give a formal definition of whole-plane space-filling SLE$_\kappa$, following~\cite[Section 1.2.3]{ig4} (see also~\cite[Section 1.4.1]{wedges}).
 The idea of the definition is based on SLE duality, which says that for $\kappa > 4$ the outer boundary of an SLE$_\kappa$ curve stopped at a given time should consist of one or more SLE$_{16/\kappa}$-type curves~\cite{zhan-duality1,zhan-duality2,dubedat-duality,ig1,ig4}.
 Let \eqbn \chi := \frac{\sqrt\kappa}{2} - \frac{2}{\sqrt\kappa} . \eqen Let $\wh h$ be a whole-plane GFF viewed modulo additive multiples of $2\pi\chi$, as in~\cite{ig4}.
 Also fix an angle $\theta \in [-\pi/2, \pi/2]$.
+We will define a whole-plane space-filling SLE$_\kappa$ curve $\eta$ from $\infty$ to $\infty$ coupled with $\wh h$. {The law of $\eta$ will not depend on $\theta$, but its coupling with $\wh h$ will depend on $\theta$.}

-For $z\in\BB Q^2$, let $\beta_z^L$ and $\beta_z^R$ be the flow lines of $e^{i\wh h/\chi}$ started from $z$, in the sense of~\cite[Theorem 1.1]{ig4}, with angles $\theta$ and $\theta-\pi$, respectively.
-Each of these flow lines is a whole-plane SLE$_{16/\kappa}(16/\kappa-2)$ curve from $z$ to $\infty$ (whole-plane SLE$_{16/\kappa}(\rho)$ for $\rho > -2$ is a variant of whole-plane SLE introduced in~\cite[Section 2.1]{ig4}), and the field $\wh h$ defines a coupling between them.
+For $z\in\BB Q^2$, let $\beta_z^L$ and $\beta_z^R$ be the flow lines of $e^{i\wh h/\chi}$ started from $z$, in the sense of~\cite[Theorem 1.1]{ig4}, with angles\footnote{{We measure angles in counter-clockwise order, where zero angle corresponds to the north direction.}} $\theta$ and $\theta-\pi$, respectively.
+Each of these flow lines is a whole-plane SLE$_{16/\kappa}(2-16/\kappa )$ curve from $z$ to $\infty$ (whole-plane SLE$_{16/\kappa}(\rho)$ for $\rho > -2$ is a variant of whole-plane SLE introduced in~\cite[Section 2.1]{ig4}), and the field $\wh h$ defines a coupling between them.
 These flow lines will be the left and right outer boundaries of the space-filling SLE$_\kappa$ $\eta$ stopped when it hits $z$.

 By~\cite[Theorem 1.9]{ig4}, for distinct $z,w\in\BB Q^2$, the flow lines $\beta_z^L$ and $\beta_z^R$ cannot cross $\beta_w^L \cup \beta_w^R$, but they may hit and bounce off if $\kappa \in (4,8)$.
 Furthermore, a.s.\ the flow lines $\beta_z^L$ and $\beta_w^L$ (resp.\ $\beta_z^R$ and $\beta_w^R$) eventually merge into each other.
 See Figure~\ref{fig-flow-line-def} for an illustration.